Behçet’s disease, also known as Behçet’s syndrome, is a long-term auto-inflammatory disorder that affects the body’s blood vessels.

 There is no evidence that a specific diet will improve symptoms of Behçet’s disease, but eating healthfully will boost overall help and reduce the risk of further problems.

 Eating a balanced and varied diet with plenty of fruit and vegetables, and avoiding food that contains too much fat or sugar is best for overall health.

 Some people with the condition have suggested that a sensitivity to certain foods may trigger a flare.

-In one study, researchers found that the following items made Behçet’s-related mouth ulcers worse in 32 to 35 percent of respondents to a questionnaire:
+In one study, researchers found that the following items made Behçet’s-related mouth ulcers worse in

 - Emmental and other cheeses